AvaProtocol/Grants-Program/README.md

 ## Proposal Suggestions

-If you think that we should support the development of certain tools or projects (related to **OAK Network or Turing Network**), feel free to submit an Proposal suggestion using the process described below.
+If you think that we should support the development of certain tools or projects (related to **Ava Protocol or Turing Network**), feel free to submit an Proposal suggestion using the process described below.
 We are particularly interested in supporting projects that could be leveraged by other builders in our ecosystem.
 We will review your proposal and, if we believe it’s useful, will create a Proposal based on your idea and try to find teams to work on it.

 **Instructions for submitting a Proposal suggestion:**